chenfengxu714/image2point/README.md

-# Image2Point: 3D Point-Cloud Understanding withPretrained 2D ConvNets
+# Image2Point: 3D Point-Cloud Understanding with 2D Image Pretrained Models
 Chenfeng Xu, Shijia Yang, Bohan Zhai, Bichen Wu, Xiangyu Yue, Wei Zhan, Peter Vajda, Kurt Keutzer, Masayoshi Tomizuka.

-We discovered that we can use the same neural net model architectures to understand both images and point-clouds.
-We can transfer pretrained weights from image models to point-cloud models with minimal effort.
-Specifically, based on a 2D ConvNet pretrained on an image dataset, we can transfer the image model to a point-cloud model by inflating 2D convolutional filters to 3D then finetuning its input, output, and optionally normalization layers.
-The transferred model can achieve competitive performance on 3D point-cloud classification, indoor and driving scene segmentation, even beating a wide range of point-cloud models that adopt task-specific architectures and use a variety of tricks.
+Our paper explores the potential of transferring 2D model architectures and weights to understand 3D point-clouds, by empirically investigating the feasibility of the transfer, the benefits of the transfer, and shedding light on why the transfer works.
+We discover that we can indeed use the same architecture and pretrained weights of a neural net model to understand both images and point-clouds.
+Specifically, we transfer the image-pretrained model to a point-cloud model by copying or inflating the weights.
+We find that finetuning the transformed image-pretrained models (FIP) with minimal efforts -- only on input, output, and normalization layers -- can achieve competitive performance on 3D point-cloud classification, beating a wide range of point-cloud models that adopt task-specific architectures and use a variety of tricks.
+When finetuning the whole model, the performance improves even further.
+Meanwhile, FIP improves data efficiency, reaching up to 10.0 top-1 accuracy percent on few-shot classification.
+It also speeds up the training of point-cloud models by up to 11.1x for a target accuracy (e.g., 90 % accuracy).
+Lastly, we provide an explanation of the image to point-cloud transfer from the aspect of neural collapse.
 The paper can be found at [Arxiv](https://arxiv.org/abs/2106.04180).

 <p align="center">